bondarukoleh/react_tdd/info/tech.md

 ```

 Jest mock function - pretty powerful thing that helps you to mock your functions;
+So we can stub out child components and use *spies* to assert that they were instantiated with the right props.

 **container component** - This is a component whose purpose is simply to pull data together and pass
 it on to another component. \